 We then staged the tap musical “42nd Street” at the Belgrade Theatre in June 2016.
 Followed by the Eric Idle musical – Monty Python’s Spamalot in May 2017.

-We now look forward to the fun family favourite – Annie in May 2018.
+We now look forward to Anything Goes in May 2019.

 Let the passion for theatre continue…